Advancing Carbon Credits in Mexico

 • The pilot program was launched in January 2020

-• The PMR, in partnership with the Reserve, WRI Mexico, MÉXICO2, the Carbon Trust, MGM Innova, Carbon Limits, and GHGMI provided technical advice and support for the development of draft offset protocols for the forestry, agricultural, and transportation sectors, as well as offset verification program guidance.
+• The PMR, in partnership with the Reserve, WRI Mexico, MÉXICO2, the Carbon Trust, MGM Innova, Carbon Limits, and GHGMI provided technical advice and support for the development of draft protocols for the forestry, agricultural, and transportation sectors, as well as verification program guidance.

 • Mexico’s Updated NDCs